 If you aren’t able to travel or have a smaller niche that you feel could be better represented in a small or separate event.
 You could always host your own in a more reasonable location that still offers good travel links for bloggers further afield.
 There are plenty of venues available across the country.
 That offer good value for money compared to larger, busier cities.
 And have a wide size of rooms available to suit different requirements.
 From meeting rooms in Nottingham, which has excellent travel links.
 Located centrally in the UK to hotels in Peterborough which is located close enough to London without the high city prices.

-Networking is all about being yourself and connecting naturally, be it through reaching out to similar bloggers around a similar size to yourself through social media or comments on their blog or meeting others at events.
-Most bloggers will be able to see through individuals that aren’t being real and instead of trying to network for friendship are instead only interested in what they can gain from others, so make sure anyone you want to connect with you do so only genuinely rather than using others to try to get more readers or opportunities.
+Networking is all about being yourself and connecting naturally.
+Be it through reaching out to similar bloggers around a similar size to yourself.
+Through social media or comments on their blog or meeting others at events.
+Most bloggers will be able to see through individuals that aren’t being real.
+Instead of trying to network for friendship are instead only interested in what they can gain from others.
+So make sure anyone you want to connect with you do so only genuinely.
+Rather than using others to try to get more readers or opportunities.

 Once you start to grow, you may find you have less time for networking.
 But try to make time in your schedule to regularly keep up with previous contacts and new bloggers as the best relationships are cultured over time.
 Not to mention having a group of friends in the same industry is a great way to gain support and trade struggles with others who will understand what you do.